The Version of You They’ll Never Meet Again

 You were not the same person everywhere.

-Not because they caused those traits — but because the environment allowed them.
+Not because they created those traits — but because the environment allowed them.

 And when the relationship ends, those selves don’t automatically relocate.

-If you’ve been walking around feeling slightly unfamiliar to yourself, you may also recognize the identity shift described in Who Am I Without This Relationship?.
+If you’ve been walking around feeling slightly unfamiliar to yourself, this may resonate: who am I without this relationship.

-It’s hard to grieve something you can’t point to.
+It’s hard to grieve something you can’t clearly point to.

 You’re not just missing the person.